Example Interrogatories for Uninsured Motorist Claim

 - State who owned the various vehicles involved in the auto accident and which parts of those vehicles were damaged in the auto accident complained of, the name and address of the person or entity who repaired each vehicle, and the date and cost of repairs.
 If the vehicles have not been repaired, state the present location of said vehicles, the days of the week, the time of day, and the places they may currently be seen.

-- If you may contend that the Plaintiff’s injuries were not sustained in the auto accident of November 15, 2014, please state all facts upon which you rely upon to support your contention.
+- If you may contend that Plaintiff’s herniated disc injury was not the result of the auto accident on November 15, 2020, please state all facts upon which you rely upon to support your contention.

 - Please identify any experts of any kind that you have consulted with and who has rendered opinions prior to answering these interrogatories and whose opinions you have relied upon in denying this claim.